mae-global/rigo/README.md

     go get github.com/mae-global/rigo

-Quick example usage; outputting to a RIB Entity file.
+Quick example usage; outputting a Unit Cube to a RIB Entity file.

 ```go
 /* create a function to record the duration between RiBegin and RiEnd calls */